 Opportunities and risks of the eSignature

-The advantages of electronic signatures are obvious: they reduce the administrative workload in HR departments, save costs, enable faster onboarding, and promote environmental protection by reducing paper consumption.
-When used correctly, the QES offers legal compliance and probative value.
-HR service providers in particular benefit from:
+The advantages of the electronic signature are obvious: it reduces the administrative workload in HR departments, saves costs, enables faster onboarding and promotes environmental protection through less paper consumption.
+In addition, the QES offers full legal probative value when used correctly.
+Personnel service providers in particular benefit from this:

 • Savings of up to €50 per mission